-As followers of Jesus, we should have the exact motivation that He did.
-To hunger for anything else assures spiritual malnutrition and the risk of being consumed by unworthy ambitions.
+As followers of Jesus, we should have the exact same motivation that He did.
+To require anything else assures spiritual malnutrition and the risk of being consumed by unworthy ambitions.

 In Matthew 6:33, Jesus tells us to “seek first the kingdom of God and His righteousness, and all these [other] things [we so eagerly seek, including literal food] will be added [provided] to us.”
 (Note: Bracketed words are my amplifications.) – Luther